SimonLodal/xenum/docs/README.md

 	XENUM5_DEFINE(Fruits)

 ### Use the xenum
-A getter function is created for each property (in the xenum value class):
+In the xenum value class, a getter function is created for each property:

 	const int& getOrdinal() const;
 	const bool& getSour() const;